-.
-Some people use a peeler - not the easiest method and only works when the tomato is very ripe.
+Using a peeler is not the easiest method and only works when the tomato is very ripe.

-.
 A much better method is to blanch them in hot water.
+Here's how to do it:

-Take out the green leafy bit.
-Make an X cut in each end.
-Plunge them into boiling water.
+- If your tomato has a green leafy bit on top, remove it.
+Make an X-shaped cut in each end, and plunge them into boiling water.
 When you see the skin just starting to peel away lift them out with a slotted spoon and put into iced water.
 This can take anywhere from 10 to 25 seconds.

-.
-Take out of the chilled water and the skin should easily peel away.
+- When you take them out of the chilled water and the skin should easily peel away.

-.
-Don't leave them in the boiling water too long or they will overcook.
+- Don't leave them in the boiling water too long or they will overcook.
 As well as the skin a layer of flesh will come off too.